Our Commitment to You

 We are not currently seeking volunteers for Calgary.

 We are currently seeking volunteers for many of our Edmonton programs.
-Learn about areas you may be interested in by visiting the Programs section of our website.
-Then complete our online volunteer application and upload your resume!
+Learn about what we offer by visiting the Programs page, and then fill out our online application and submit your resume!

 Learn more

-The Translating Volunteer will assist Centre staff with parent coaching and team meetings under the guidance of the Centre staff member in charge.
+The Translating Volunteer will assist Centre staff with parent coaching and team meetings under the guidance of Centre staff and act as a bridge between staff and families.

 Learn more